openconfig/public/doc/controller-card_poweroff.md

 This document describes operational use cases, rules and telemetry for power control of `CONTROLLER-CARD` components in network devices using OpenConfig.```

-## Possible use cases for the gNMI approach:
+## Operational use cases for CONTROLLER_CARD power control